Life insurance can seem confusing and overwhelming. All the terms, dollar amounts, and decisions can make anyone’s head spin.

 What is Life Insurance?

 Life insurance is a contract you and the life insurance company create.
-You agree to pay premiums (monthly or annually) and the insurance company agrees to pay your beneficiaries in a lump sum if you pass away during the contact.
+You agree to pay premiums (monthly or annually) and the insurance company agrees to pay your beneficiaries in a lump sum if you pass away during the contract.

 It is meant to minimize the financial stress your loved ones experience upon your passing.
 The death benefit should be enough to support your loved ones, including paying the mortgage and other living expenses.
 When you purchase a life insurance policy for yourself, those who depend on you (spouse, children, or other relatives) are gaining the benefits.
 Without it, how will they carry on financially when you’re gone?